Cheng-K/FoodNet/Food Datasets/nutrition5k/README.md

 ### Issues

-Please don't hestitate to raise any issues [here](https://github.com/Cheng-K/FoodNet/issues) if you encounter them during the installtion steps.
+Please don't hestitate to raise any issues [here](https://github.com/Cheng-K/FoodNet/issues) if you encounter them during the installation steps.